backdrop-contrib/samlauth/README.md

 DEBUGGING
 ---------

-You can use third party tools to help debug your SSO flow with SAML.
+Besides the debugging options available in the configuration screen, you can use third party tools to help debug your SSO flow with SAML.
 The following are browser extensions that can be used on Linux, macOS and Windows:

 Google Chrome:
 - SAML Chrome Panel: https://chrome.google.com/webstore/detail/saml-chrome-panel/paijfdbeoenhembfhkhllainmocckace